-Painful or uncomfortable nails can be caused due to an excessively curved or wide nail plate, predisposing it to grow into the skin at the side of the nail, or a thickened nails.
-For this reason podiatrists are the first port of call for correction and prevention of such a debilitating condition.
+Painful or uncomfortable nails can be caused due to an excessively curved or wide nail plate, predisposing it to grow into the skin at the side of the nail, or a thickened nail.
+A podiatrist should be the first port of call for correction and prevention of such a debilitating condition.
 Whilst conservative care can help to prevent pain and infection, this will not cure the problem.
 In order to correct the deformity the podiatrist at Acorn Sports Podiatry may recommend an operation to irradiate the problem.
 This will be recommended once conservative (non-surgical) measures to prevent significant problems or frequent episodes of infection have failed.

 Before undertaking surgery, you should be certain that conservative options have been considered and that you understand the implications and complications of the proposed surgery.
 If you have any concerns, please discuss these with your specialist before the operation date.

 How Can We Correct The Deformity?

 Nail surgery is a common and standard procedure carried out on a regular basis.
 Whilst the nail can be removed resolving the current problem, to prevent regrowth the troublesome section of the nail once removed, a strong chemical (phenol) has to be applied to prevent the nail from re-growing.
 In the majority of situations we only need to remove a small section of the nail on one or both sides (partial nail avulsion) leaving you with a slightly narrow nail but without the troublesome section.
 In some instances, the podiatrist may recommend the whole nail removed (total nail avulsion) as the risks of complication may be higher which will be discussed at the time of the appointment.
 In this case, there will be no further nail growth.

 What Are The Advantages Of This Operation?

 - Eradication of pain

 - Broader selection of shoes can be worn afterwards